feedboards/EntityFrameworkCore.Utils/README.md

 - `SoftDeleteAsync(TId id)`: GPT: MAKE HERE DELCRIPTION OF THE METHOD
 - `SoftDeleteAsync([FromBody] List<TId> id)`: GPT: MAKE HERE DELCRIPTION OF THE METHOD

-# How to add and configure `EntityFrameworkCore.Utils` to the project
+# How to add `EntityFrameworkCore.Utils` to the project

 Here’s a step-by-step guide on how to add `EntityFrameworkCore.Utils`